 Hiking, especially in Northern Sweden and Finland; Swedish literature; Folk music of many sorts (especially Nordic and Irish, but I can play more or less anything): primarily accordion (chromatic button and diatonic), recorder, whistle and ukulele.
 I will be playing fairly regularly at the Scandi session which meets at the James St. Tavern.

-See Prof Pierrehumbert's website.
+See also Prof Pierrehumbert's website.